OSGeo/PROJ/docs/source/apps/proj.rst

     the projected point. :option:`-v` is implied with this option.

-The *+args* run-line arguments are associated with cartographic parameters.
+The *+opt* run-line arguments are associated with cartographic parameters.
 Additional projection control parameters may be contained in two auxiliary control files: the first is optionally referenced with the *+init=file:id* and the second is always processed after the name of the